jedisct1/libsodium-doc/helpers/README.md

 These are not general-purpose allocation functions.
 In particular, they are slower than `malloc()` and friends, and require 3 or 4 extra pages of virtual memory.

+`sodium_init()` has to be called before using any of the guarded heap allocation functions.

 ```c
 void *sodium_malloc(size_t size);
 ```